ArbitrumFoundation/docs/docs/how-tos/resubmit-dao-proposal.md

 ### Step 4: Submit your on-chain proposal using Tally

-If your proposal passed the temperature check and you have at least 5,000,000 tokens in your wallet, or token-votes delegated to your address, you can create an on-chain proposal using Tally.
-To submit your proposal on Tally:
+If your proposal passed the temperature check and you have at least 5,000,000 votes delegated to your wallet address, you can recreate your on-chain proposal using Tally.
+To resubmit your proposal on Tally:

 1. Log in to [Tally](https://www.tally.xyz/) using the wallet that holds your $ARB tokens.
 2. Navigate to the "explore DAOs" section or click on "My DAOs" within your Tally profile and select one of the following pages:
     - **Arbitrum Constitution**: For Constitutional Proposals
     - **Arbitrum Treasury**: For Non-Constitutional Proposals
-3. Select "Create new proposal"
+3. Select "Create new proposal" (todo - confirm that we're creating, not updating)
 4. Give the proposal a name and description (preview image is optional).
 Ensure that you’re submitting the correct type of proposal to the right DAO page in Tally.
 5. Add proposal actions to be executed if passed.
 For example, "transfer n ETH to 0x address".
 6. Preview your proposal and either save as a draft or submit on-chain.

+(todo - screenshots)

 A proposal passes if more votes are cast in favor than against, and if the total number of votes cast in favor is at least the following fraction of the votable tokens: